SCF uses concurrent instances (also called concurrency or instances) to process requests or events.

 Account concurrency |- Function reserved concurrency |- Version provisioned concurrency

 Account concurrency quota refers to the concurrency quota of a Tencent Cloud account in a specific region, which is reflected in the form of memory size.
+For more information, please see Limits.

-The current concurrency quota at the account level is 128,000 MB, which can sustain the concurrent executions of 1,000 function instances with the 128 MB configuration.
+The current concurrency quota at the account level in a region is 128,000 MB, which can sustain the concurrent executions of 1,000 function instances with the 128 MB configuration.
 When the configured function memory increases, the number of instances that can run simultaneously will decrease accordingly.
 For example, if the configured function memory is changed to 256 MB, the number of instances that can run simultaneously will become 500.

 Account concurrency quota is effective separately in each region, that is, the running status of instances in one region does not affect that of instances in another region.